Revolution-Hacks/badge-sw/README.md

 ## Building
 First, open the project using VSCode with the Raspberry Pi Pico extension installed
-2. Clone the submodules (`git submodule update --init --recursive`)
+2. Clone the submodules (`git submodule update --init`)
 3. Build Jerryscript (`tools/jerryscript-build.sh`) MUST BE RAN ON LINUX/MACOS/THROUGH WSL
-3. Configure CMAKE
-4. Build
+4. Build using the extension
 5. Flash (put board into bootsel and then copy the uf2 from the build/ folder to it)